 Travel close to the Wisconsin border to visit Stade’s Farm and Market, located 60 miles north of Chicago in scenic McHenry County.
 Visit the sunflower fields in July and August before perusing the market for fresh produce.

 The farm has 2200 acres of fresh fruits and vegetables.
-Time your visit during the harvest, and you can pick zinnias, tomatoes, sugar snap peas, and more.
+If you time your visit during the harvest, you can pick zinnias, tomatoes, sugar snap peas, and more.
 Your kids will love the petting zoo, corn maze, giant slides, and hayrides.
+For the best sunflower farm Illinois has on offer, visit Stade’s Farm.

 4. Heap’s Pumpkin Farm